-Organizers can use any online registration software they choose, provided ABA is not doing their electronic timing.
+Organizers can use any online registration software they choose, provided ABA is not doing their electronic timing or compilation of start lists.
 If you have decided on ABA as your official timers, you must use Zone 4.

 Having your registration well organized will help to ensure your race will start on time and ensure you have accurate results